If it’s a white sand beach experience on a beautiful island you seek, it’s a great idea to start planning your Tahiti itinerary.

 Tahiti Itinerary Day 3: Teahupoo Surfari Full-Day Tour

 Come and explore the “wild side” of Tahiti!

-It’s one of the wettest areas in French Polynesia though!
-Locals love to explain to visitors that they have their own “sub-climate” – so make sure you bring a warm rain jacket!
+Be ready to get wet, though, as It’s one of the wettest areas in French Polynesia.
+Locals love explaining to visitors that they have their own sub-climate, so make sure you bring a warm rain jacket.

 The sheer size of the landscape is jaw-dropping and will have you feeling you’ve journeyed into the fictional land of Avatar.
-You can even spot dozens of epic waterfalls flowing from the mountainsides in the distance.
+As you pass Faaroa Bay, you can even spot dozens of epic waterfalls flowing from the mountainsides in the distance.

 Where To Stay in Tahiti For 3 Days

 Now that you know what to do in Tahiti, let’s talk about my top accommodation recommendations (but there’s a clear winner in my book).